SuitSat: In popular culture

 Decommissioned, a 2021 short film, depicts SuitSat as a haunted entity that gains sentience and attacks the ISS.
-The short won a finalist position at a filmmaking competition using the Unreal Engine.
+The short won a finalist position in a filmmaking competition using the Unreal Engine.

+SuitSat, a 2018 short film, imagines what SuitSat sees as it orbits Earth as a ghost.
+The film won a Space Award and was voiced by Gruff Rhys.

+A SuitSat was also feature in the popular KDrama, When the Stars Gossip, scaring the main character as he thinks it is a dead astronaut.